 - Describe and properly apply tolerances and finishes needed for machining mechanical components.

-- Draw, apply, and explain the functional implications of common geometric tolerances.
+- Illustrate, apply, and explain the functional implications of common geometric tolerances.

 - Apply basic design principles, reference materials, and standards used to develop mechanical designs.

 - Define the principles and advantages of designing from stock shapes.